 STRENGTH (PERCENTAGE %) or CONCENTRATION:

-Amount of hyaluronic acid in a serum is determined by both the strength - aka % percentage and the concentration, where the ingredient is listed on the ingredient list.
-The easiest way to tell the highest amount of hyaluronic acid in a serum is to first look at the ingredient list as each ingredient is listed on the label from the highest concentration to the lowest.
+The amount of hyaluronic acid in a serum is determined by both the strength - aka % percentage or amount of actual hyaluronic acid and by the concentration, where the ingredient is listed on the ingredient list.
+The easiest way to tell the highest amount of hyaluronic acid in a serum is to first look at the ingredient list as each ingredient is listed on the label from the highest amount to the lowest.

-Quick example - if mineral oil is 2nd on the list and hyaluronic acid is 5th, the formula contains more mineral oil than HA.
+Quick example - if mineral oil is the 2nd ingredient on the list and hyaluronic acid is 5th, the formula contains way more mineral oil than hyaluronic acid.
 Not great as the hyaluronic acid will likely never reach the skin as the mineral oil will block it.

-Also, while not required the label may include the actual percent 1% - 2% or strength of hyaluronic acid in the serum - not to be confused with 100% pure concentration.
-This confusion of 1% and 100% is simply one of misunderstanding as both mean something entirely different.
+Also, while not required the label may include the actual percent 1% - 2% or strength of hyaluronic acid in the serum.
+This is not to be confused with labels that read 100% pure concentration.
+This confusion of 1% and 100% is simply one of a simple misunderstanding as both mean something entirely different.
 We will take a moment to clarify this as it is important to know the differences moving forward.

-The strength is the percentage % of the actual amount of hyaluronic acid powder in a serum.
-All hyaluronic acid starts out as a powder, it is then mixed into a solution making it a topical.
-Since hyaluronic acid can attract and hold up to 1000 times it weight in water, mixing in more hyaluronic powder than what can be absorbed by the amount of water will turn the solution into a jello like substance making it impossible to use as a topical.
+The strength is the percentage % or the actual amount of hyaluronic acid powder in a serum.
+All hyaluronic acid serums start out as a powder, it is then mixed into a solution making it a topical.
+Since hyaluronic acid can attract and hold up to 1000 times it weight in water, mixing in more hyaluronic acid powder than what can be absorbed by the volume of water, will turn the solution into a jello like substance making it impossible to use as a topical.
 Optimal strengths are 1% - 1.5%.

 SOURCES of HYALURONIC ACID:

 The source of hyaluronic acid that is used in serums, varies.
 While there are some that still use rooster comb, animal derived hyaluronic, most hyaluronic acids are made in labs using vegetables and/or grains.
-And yes the source matters not just in a vegan or animal preference but in effectiveness.
-Sugarcane, sweet potato and corn render the most effective hyaluronic powder.
+And yes the source matters, not just in a vegan or animal preference but in effectiveness.
+Sweet potato, sugarcane, and corn render the most effective vegan hyaluronic acid serums.